-As previously discussed in section 2.2, generators are required under the NER, to have in place compliance programs that are consistent with the template.
+As noted in section 2.2 of this Final Report, generators are required under the NER, to have in place compliance programs that are consistent with the template.
 In this regard, the template needs to be flexible and comprehensive enough for all generation plant that has to comply with performance standards.
 For it to remain up to date, relevant and flexible, changes in generation technology need to be recognised in the template.